 Investments in associates and jointly controlled entities in the Group financial statements are accounted for using the equity method of accounting where the Group exercises significant influence over the associate.
 Significant influence is generally presumed to exist where the Group's effective ownership is 20% or more.
 The Group's share of the post tax profits less losses of associates and jointly controlled entities is included in the consolidated income statement and the carrying value in the balance sheet comprises the Group's share of their net assets/liabilities less distributions received and any impairment losses.
 Goodwill arising on the acquisition of associates and jointly controlled entities, representing the excess of the cost of investment compared to the Group's share of net fair value of the associate's identifiable assets, liabilities and contingent liabilities, is included in the carrying amount of the associate and is not amortised.
 Where necessary, adjustments are made to bring the accounting policies used into line with those of the Group to take into account fair values assigned at the date of acquisition and to reflect impairment losses where appropriate.
-Adjustments are also made to the Group's controlled entities and associates.
+Adjustments are also made to the Group's financial statements to eliminate the Group's share of unrealised gains and losses on transactions between the Group and its jointly controlled entities and associates.